Creating a circular system for post-consumer textile waste

 The organisations will establish transformational synergies between the waste management practices of Veolia, leading the post-consumer textile waste collection, sorting and division, and the feedstock needs of the respective textile recycling technologies of Infinited Fiber Company, BASF, and CuRe.

-The recycled fibres will be converted to yarn by European manufacturers Linz Textil and TWD Fibers, from which adidas will create demonstration products with end of life in mind.
+The recycled fibres will be converted to yarn by manufacturers Fulgar, Indorama Ventures and Linz Textil, from which adidas will create demonstration products with end of life in mind.

 FAU will support the project with analytical expertise to maximise the conversion of multi-fibre textile waste into recycled fibre, and Aalto University will conduct citizens’ engagement activities to raise awareness of textile recycling practices, and analyse social impact.